jbruestle/flock/README.md

 Adding data
 -----------

-To POST a record, send a POST to `localhost:8000/<ID>/add\_record`, or from the applicaiton local perspective, just 'add\_record'.
+To POST a record, send a POST to `localhost:8000/<ID>/add_record`, or from the applicaiton local perspective, just `add_record`.
 This POST must have content type of `application/json`.
 Generally, the records will be JSON objects.
 One of the fields is '_table', which determines which of the tables in schema the records will be put into.
 The remaining fields are the columns (not including the 'implicit' columns.
 For example:

 ```
 {    "_table" : comment,